 - Be aware of general hazards on the course (roots, rocks, potholes, cars, etc.)

 - Staying on Course: Following the marked course is MANDATORY.
-Part of the course is on trails and part of the course is on the road.
 The course will be well marked with flags and signage.

 - Dropping from the Race: If runners intend to drop out of the race, they must do so (unless in case of emergency) by notifying one of the course marshals at various locations on the course.
 Failure to do so means for all intensive purposes that the runner is lost, activating search and rescue.
 Time that is spent searching for a runner will be billed to such runner.

 - Runners will be advised that the Race Director or course marshals may pull any runner from the race at any time for gross negligence of the above rules.

 - Absolutely No Littering!
 The race is entirely on Town of Brookfield property.
 Please respect that we are using it or the race.
 Failure to do so could jeopardize future events.